EddaSchulz/Xert_paper/NGS_alignment/README.md

 RNA-seq (Zhang et al. 2018):  Published RNA-seq data from E3.5, E4.0, E5.5, E6.5 and E7.5 mouse embryos was retrieved from GSE76505.

 ## Software dependencies and operating systems
-This folder stores all the BASH and PYTHON scripts used for read alignment and processing of the various NGS data.

 In order to perform these analyses, the following software has to be installed and available on the command line ($PATH):
 - Bedtools (v2.29.2) collection of C++ scripts from "https://bedtools.readthedocs.io/en/latest/"
 - Bowtie2 (v2.3.5.1) aligner from "https://github.com/BenLangmead/bowtie2"